timothy-fyi/D2RKeep/README.md

 1. (Optional) Edit the ```config.yaml``` to your liking
 1. Run ```d2rkeep.py```
 2. Select the tool you would like to use

+# Planned Updates
+- GUI
+- Compile to exe so it's easier for end users to run

+# Possible Issues
+- You may run into weird Python errors when running.
+This is because it's quite possible I have not caught all the possible errors that can arise